-- Preheat oven to 350°F. Grease or line 18 muffin cups with paper liners.
-Also could use mini muffins or square muffin tins for mini-bread loaves.
+- Preheat oven to 350°F. Grease 18 muffin cups or line them with paper liners.

-- Whisk pumpkin puree, sugar, oil, applesauce, eggs, and vanilla extract together in a separate large bowl.
+- In a large mixing bowl, whisk together the pumpkin puree, sugar, oil, applesauce, eggs, and vanilla extract.

-- Pour the batter into the prepared muffin tins until about 2/3 full.
+- Pour the batter into the prepared muffin tins until each one is about 2/3rds full.
 Sprinkle each muffin with crumble topping.

 Freeze For Later: Bake muffins as directed in recipe.
 Let cool completely.
 Then place in a gallon-sized freezer bag or container, seal tightly, and store for up to 3 months.

 Prepare From Frozen: Thaw muffins in the refrigerator or warm in the microwave.

 We truly hope these three ideas help you narrow down what you should stock your freezer with for those busy mornings.

 For more make ahead freezer meal ideas, swing by our best of the best 70+ Make Ahead Freezer Meals.